 ONCEPT, “the Melanoma Vaccine”

-ONCEPT is recommended for dogs diagnosed with advanced melanoma who have already had surgery or radiation to treat the original tumor.
-It is used to control metastatic disease and has been shown to increase survival time.
+Vaccines are typically used to prevent disease; however, this vaccine treats melanoma in dogs.
+ONCEPT® is recommended for dogs diagnosed with advanced melanoma who have already had surgery or radiation to treat the original tumor.
+It is used to control metastatic disease.

-The vaccine is made with human tyrosinase, which stimulates the dog’s immune system to attack melanoma cells (which contain a similar tyrosinase protein).
-This vaccine is very safe with minimal side effects.
-Some dogs have a mild skin reaction at the vaccination site, a little soreness, or a mild fever.
-It is currently only available through veterinary oncologists.16,17,18
+• The vaccine is made with human tyrosinase, which stimulates the dog’s immune system to attack melanoma cells (which contain a similar tyrosinase protein).

 Chemotherapy for Oral Melanomas

-While there is a lack of evidence to support chemotherapy as an effective treatment for oral melanoma, veterinary oncologists may still recommend a course depending upon the case, typically injectable carboplatin every three weeks.
+While there is a lack of evidence to support chemotherapy as an effective treatment for oral melanoma, veterinary oncologists may still recommend a course depending upon the case, typically injectable carboplatin every three weeks.9

-Electrochemotherapy has also been studied as a treatment method for oral melanoma, however an ideal protocol is not yet established.
 In electrochemotherapy, a chemotherapy drug that typically does not get into the cancer cells well is paired with electric pulses aimed directly into the tumor.
 This allows the chemotherapy drug, usually bleomycin or cisplatin, to enter the cancer cells.
-The response rate is similar to that of radiation therapy, however more research is still needed to determine the specifics of the treatment.
+The response rate is similar to that of radiation therapy.
+However, more research is still needed to determine the specifics of the treatment.
 11

 Dietary Considerations